chaoss/wg-evolution/metrics/Reviews.md

 Usual aggregators are:

 * Count.
-Total number of proposals during the period.
+Total number of reviews during the period.

 ## Specific description: GitHub

-In the case of GitHub, a proposal is defined as a "pull request", as long as it proposes changes to source code files.
+In the case of GitHub, a review is defined as a "pull request", as long as it proposes changes to source code files.

-The date of the proposal can be defined (for considering it in a period or not) as the date in which the pull request was submitted.
+The date of the review can be defined (for considering it in a period or not) as the date in which the pull request was submitted.

 ### GitHub parameters